sushruth31/swipeablecardsapp/README.md

   that could interleave. `useSwipes` is three lines and uses the updater form of the setter deliberately: a fast swipe can fire while a previous transition is still queued, and reading the atom directly would apply the second move to a stale board.
-- **Identity is the id, never the title.** The visible-pending filter originally excluded a card by comparing its display name against the done column, so two cards that happened to share a title disappeared together.
-It now diffs on `id` through a `Set`, which also drops the filter from O(P·D) to O(P + D) per keystroke.
+- **Identity is the id, never the title.** The original board matched cards by display name, so completing one of two cards that happened to share a title moved both.
+Every transition now keys on `id` inside a single `move` helper — and the cross-column filter the old code needed went away with it. `move` removes the card from the source column before appending it to the target, so `pending` and `done` are disjoint by construction and the pending view only has to apply the search query: O(P) per keystroke, no `Set`.
-- **A component declared inside a component is a remount.** The card's detail panel used to be defined in the body of the card component, so React saw a brand-new component *type* on every render and threw away the subtree — the expand animation restarted whenever any parent state changed.
-Hoisting it to module scope fixed it; the same reasoning is why the framer-motion variants are module constants.
+- **Where a framer-motion `AnimatePresence` sits decides whether `exit` runs at all.** The card's detail panel used to be declared in the body of the card component, so React saw a brand-new component *type* every render and threw the subtree away — the expand animation restarted whenever any parent state changed.
+The same class of bug put the empty-column `AnimatePresence` *inside* the placeholder it was animating, where it unmounted along with its only child and the `exit` variant could never fire.
+Both now live one level up: variants are module constants, and `AnimatePresence` sits outside the branch it animates rather than inside one arm of it.
 - **Derive once, in a selector.** Search filtering lives in a Recoil selector rather than in each column, so the columns and the button bar all read the same memoised result and it is recomputed only when the board or the query actually changes.